 - See the people preparing the food.
 Are they clean?
 Are their action sanitary?

-Street food can be a little scary – like most things, I say trust your gut.
-If you think something isn’t right, you are probably right – stay away.
+However street food can be a little scary – like most things, I say trust your gut.
+If you think something isn’t right, you are probably right.
+In other words: Stay away.

 What’s the strangest thing you’ve ever eaten from a street vendor?
-Have you gotten sick from street food?
+Has street food made you sick?
+Do you have any advice for street food novices, above all else?